 Congratulations on being accepted to Kalamazoo College, one of the top private colleges in Michigan and the country!
 You’ve worked hard to get here.
 About 98 percent of our students receive some form of college financial aid, ensuring K’s affordability.

-To discover whether you’re eligible for need-based college financial aid, complete the Free Application for Federal Student Aid (FAFSA) as early as possible beginning October 1.
+To discover whether you’re eligible for need-based college financial aid, complete the Free Application for Federal Student Aid (FAFSA) as early as possible beginning in December.

 Kalamazoo College’s FAFSA school code is 002275.
 In some instances, we may request additional information to complete our analysis.
 Any requests for more information will be sent to your home.

 When will I hear about my college financial aid?

 Admitted students seeking need-based financial aid will be notified of their complete financial aid offer after being informed of their admission and a FAFSA has been submitted to the College.
 The 2024-25 FAFSA will be available in December 2023.
 We recommend filing the FAFSA as soon as possible after it opens.
 Due to the filing deadlines for some state and federal aid programs, students should file their FAFSA by March 1 to ensure they are considered for all forms of aid available.